cyclosm/cyclosm-cartocss-style/PRINT.md

 * `--vars gpxRoute=/tmp/route.gpx` tells Mapnik to draw the `/tmp/route.gpx`
     GPX track on the map.

-You can also use [additional variables](gpx.mss) to customize the render of the track:
+You can also edit the [gpx.mss](gpx.mss) file to customize the render of the track.

-* `gpxwidth` to change the width of the rendered GPX track,
-* `gpxcolor` to change the color of the rendered GPX track,
-* `gpxopacity` to change the opacity of the rendered GPX track.